sergemalo/sn-mvfoul/README.md

+See [Data Kickers FC ReadMe file](README-DataKickersFC.md) for our specific informations.

 # Video Assistant Referee System - VARS

 The Video Assistant Referee (VAR) has revolutionized association football, enabling referees to review incidents on the pitch, making informed decisions, and ensuring fairness.
 However, due to the lack of referees in many countries and the high cost of the VAR infrastructure, only professional leagues can benefit from it.